Periodic points of rational functions over finite fields: Introduction

-Before mentioning the main result of \cref{highdimension}, we extend standard definitions for polynomials to include rational functions.
+Before mentioning the main result of \cref{highdimension}, we recall that an integral domain $D$ is \begin{itemize} \item \emph{residually finite} if for any nonzero ideal $I$ of $D$, we have that $D/I$ is finite and \item a \emph{Goldman domain} if $\Frac{(D)}$ is a finitely generated $D$-algebra\footnote{If $D$ is Noetherian (which it will be in this paper), then $D$ is a Goldman domain if and only if it has Krull dimension at most one and contains only finitely many maximal ideals}. \end{itemize} Next, we must extend standard definitions for polynomials to include rational functions.
 If $k$ is a field and $\phi\in k(X)$, we say $\phi$ is \emph{separable over $k$} if there exist $f,g\in k[X]$ such that $\phi=f/g$ and $f$ is separable over $k$.
 Similarly, if $L$ is any extension of $k$, we say that $\phi$ \emph{splits in $L$} if there exist $f,g\in k[X]$ such that $\phi=f/g$ and $f$ splits in $L$.
 Any field of minimal degree in which $\phi$ splits is a \emph{splitting field} of $\phi$.
-Now suppose $R$ is a Noetherian integral domain, write $k$ for the field of fractions of $R$, let $\phi\in k(X)$, let $n\in\Z_{\geq1}$, write $L$ for the splitting field of $\phi^n(X)-t$ over $K$, and let $G=\Aut_K{(L)}$.
-In \cite[Theorem~3.4]{G}, we showed that when it is the case that $R$ is a residually finite Dedekind domain, if \begin{itemize} \item $\phi^\prime(X)\neq0$, \item $k$ is algebraically closed in $L$, and \item either $\Char{(k)}=0$ or $\gcd{\lp\Char{(k)},\lv G\rv\rp}=1$, \end{itemize} then the image sizes of specializations of $\phi$ at maximal ideals of $R$ are governed by $G$.
-In \cref{highdimension} we prove \cref{onenn}, which generalizes \cite[Theorem~3.4]{G} to include rings $R$ of arbitrarily large dimension; it is this result that allows us to prove \cref{thewinner} in \cref{theorems}.
+Finally, we introduce some notation for group actions.
+If $\alpha$ is an action of a finite group $G$ on a set $S$, we will write \begin{itemize} \item $\Fix{(\alpha)}\colonequals\lb\sigma\in G\mid\text{there exists }a\in S\text{ such that }\alpha(\sigma)(a)=a\rb$ and \item $\fix{(\alpha)}\colonequals\lv\Fix{(\alpha)}\rv/\lv G\rv$. \end{itemize} To extend this notation to Galois actions, for any field $K$ and separable $\psi\in K(X)$, let $L$ be a splitting field of $\psi$ over $K$ and $\alpha$ be the action of $\Gal{\lp L/K\rp}$ on the roots of $\psi$ in $L$; we will write $\fix_K{(\psi)}$ for $\fix{(\alpha)}$, since this quantity depends only on $K$ and $\psi$.
+In \cref{highdimension}, we prove \cref{onenn}. \begin{theorem} Suppose \begin{itemize} \item $D$ is a residually finite Dedekind domain that is not a Goldman domain and \item $R$ is a finitely-generated $D$-algebra that is an integrally closed domain. \end{itemize} Write $k$ for the field of fractions of $R$, let $\phi\in k(X)$, and let $n\in\Z_{\geq1}$.
+Write \begin{itemize} \item $K$ for $k(t)$ and \item $d$ for $\deg{\phi}$. \end{itemize} Suppose that \begin{enumerate}[\textup{(}1\textup{)}] \item $\phi^\prime(X)\neq0$, \end{enumerate} so that $\phi^n(X)-t$ is separable over $K$ by \cref{sepduh}, and let \begin{itemize} \item $L$ be the splitting field of $\phi^n(X)-t$ over $K$ and \item $G$ be the Galois group of $L/K$. \end{itemize} If \begin{enumerate}[\textup{(}1\textup{)}] \item $k$ is algebraically closed in $L$, and \item either $\Char{(k)}=0$ or $\gcd{\lp\Char{(k)},\lv G\rv\rp}=1$, \end{enumerate} then there exists a nonempty open subset $U_{\phi,n}$ of $\Spec{(R)}$ with the property that if $\m$ is a maximal ideal in $U_{\phi,n}$, then $\phi$ has good reduction at $\m$ and